gaehlerm/SoftwareEngineering/README.md

 shopping.create_shopping_list(["apple", "banana"])
 ```

 Now you go shopping before creating a shopping list.
 In fact, the call of `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
-Instead you go shopping with a shopping list that is probably empty.
+Instead you go shopping with a shopping list that is empty or not existant.

+This is one of the drawbacks of OO code.
+Methods change the state of the object.
+Thus it is very hard to enforce that the methods get called in the correct order.

-It is one of the advantages of procedural code that such things are less likely to happen.
+It is one of the advantages of procedural code that such issues are less likely to occure.
 Code doesn't always have to be OO.
 Sometimes other paradigms yield better code.

 ```Py
 money = get_money(50)